dhruvp97/Space_Odyssey/README.md

 Mario game entirely coded in Java that runs in the Greenfoot Environment.
 Excellent demonstration of object-oriented-programming.
 High use of Unified Modeling Language.

-*Created by: Dhruvin, Shahil, Dhruv and Kalp*
+*Created by: Shahil, Dhruv, Dhruvin and Kalp*